ankaravanas/wedohype-voice-agent/VOICE_AGENT_EXAMPLES.md

     "messages": [
       {
         "role": "system",
-        "content": "You are a business automation consultant.
-When users ask you to analyze a website, use the analyze_website function to provide comprehensive automation recommendations."
+        "content": "You are a business conversion optimization consultant.
+When users ask you to analyze a website, use the analyze_website function to provide comprehensive conversion optimization recommendations."
       }
     ],
     "functions": [
       {
         "name": "analyze_website",
-        "description": "Analyze a business website for AI automation opportunities and send detailed report", "parameters": {
+        "description": "Analyze a business website for AI conversion optimization opportunities and send detailed report", "parameters": {
           "type": "object",
           "properties": {